-This guitar is being sold on behalf of a customer of ours and due to its value and rarity, is available only for purchase and collection from our store.
+This guitar is being sold on behalf of a customer of ours.
 This guitar has had only a couple of hours play and has been owned since new in 2005.

 Eric Clapton purchased his Cherry Red Gibson ES-335 in 1964 and used it throughout his career until it was sold by him at auction in 2004.
 It became known as the “Cream Guitar" as during his tenure with the band, a roadie painted the word “CREAM” in large letters on one side of its case.